Product

 Benefits to Lenders

-• Increased deal flow through IFC’s global origination capacity
+• Increased deal flow through IFC’s global origination capacity.

-• Time and cost savings
+• Time and cost savings through standardized processes.

 Benefits to Borrowers